GCSE Earth Science: How the Earth's atmosphere evolved over millions of years

 The current Earth's atmosphere has been around for about 200 million years but this section describes how we think the Earth's atmosphere evolved into its current composition.
 So, the evolution of our atmosphere?
 How did our atmosphere evolve after the formation of planet Earth?

 When the Earth was first formed any gaseous atmosphere would boil away despite the Earth's gravity pull.
-After the Earth's original hot molten surface had cooled sufficiently to form a crust, volcanoes formed and have continued erupting until the present time, if quite not so frequently as millions of years ago!
+After the Earth's original hot molten surface had cooled sufficiently to form a crust, volcanoes formed and have continued erupting until the present time, if quite not as frequently as millions of years ago!

 Seas and oceans would form from condensed water vapour as the early Earth surface cooled down even more, to the extent that water now covers 2/3rds of the Earth's surface.
-Carbon dioxide and ammonia would dissolve in this water as would some of the minerals of the Earth's crust, the formation of the oceans would considerable decrease the concentration of the gases in air.
+Carbon dioxide and ammonia would dissolve in this water as would some of the minerals of the Earth's crust, so the formation of the oceans would considerable decrease the concentration of the gases in air.

 Ammonia would be converted to soluble nitrates mainly by nitrifying bacteria or, to a small extent, ammonia would be directly oxidised to nitrogen gas by the newly formed oxygen.